 3 that, if the Radiocommunication Bureau (BR) is unable to examine non-GSO FSS systems subject to the single-entry provision given in No. 22.5L due to a lack of available software, the notifying administration shall provide all necessary information sufficient to demonstrate compliance with No. 22.5L and send BR a commitment that the non-GSO FSS system complies with the limits given in No. 22.5L;

-4 that frequency assignments to non-GSO FSS systems that cannot be assessed under resolves 1 shall receive a qualified favourable finding under No. 9.35 with respect to No. 22.5L if resolves 3 is satisfied, otherwise the assignments shall receive an unfavourable finding;
+4 that frequency assignments to non-GSO FSS systems that cannot be assessed under resolves 1 shall receive a qualified favourable finding under Nos.
+9.35 and 11.31 with respect to No. 22.5L if resolves 3 is satisfied, otherwise the assignments shall receive an unfavourable finding;

 5 that, if an administration believes that a non-GSO FSS system for which the commitment referred to in resolves 3 was sent has the potential to exceed the limits given in No. 22.5L, it may request additional information from the notifying administration with regard to compliance with these limits and No. 22.2, and both administrations shall cooperate to resolve any difficulties, with the assistance of BR, if so requested by either of the parties;